A-Altemara/React-Bank/README.md

 Builds the app for production to the build folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.

-npm run gh-pages deploy
+npm run deploy
-Builds the app for production to the Github Pages build branch.
+Builds the app for production and readies it for the Github Pages build branch.
 It correctly bundles React in production mode and optimizes the build for the best performance.

 ## MIT License